andrevidela/Research-report/Thesis/index.md

     putStrLn greeting
 ```

-But those kind of translations can lead to very misleading beliefs about String interpolation and its performance implications.
+But this kind of translation can lead to very misleading beliefs about String interpolation and its performance implications.
 In this following example the compiler would _not_ be able to perform the concatenation at compile time:

 ```haskell
 do name <- readLine
    putStrLn "hello {name}"
 ```

-Because the string comes from the _runtime_.
-Indeed static strings can be inserted at compile-time while strings from the runtime need to be concatenated.
+This is because the string comes from the _runtime_; indeed, static strings can be inserted at compile-time while strings from the runtime need to be concatenated.
 This means the following program typechecks:

 ```haskell
 let 0 name = "Susan"